Press Room

 You may publish these photos free of charge.
 The files are all 300 dpi, print-quality JPEGs saved with the highest quality compression.
 Please note that some of these photos are high-definition screen captures from our shows and are smaller in size.

 To download images, click on a link for the image you want below.
 Once the image finishes loading, right-click on it and choose "Save Link As."
-If you would like assistance in downloading these images, or prefer another format, please email pr@ricksteves.com.
-All photos were taken from the filming of Rick Steves' Europe, unless otherwise noted.
+If you would like assistance in downloading these images, or prefer another format, please email [email protected].
+All photos should be credited with "Photo credit Rick Steves' Europe" unless otherwise noted.

 Download image